rnd-team-dev/plotoptix/README.rst

 **Note**, at this point, PlotOptiX binaries are tested in: Windows 10, Ubuntu 18.04.

 You need to install CUDA toolkit in Linux/Windows, and do some more typing in Linux.
-A ready-to-go Linux docker image is coming to make the first step easier.

 Windows prerequisites
 ---------------------